Meyers Leonard: Miami Heat (2019–2021)

 On July 6, 2019, Leonard was traded to the Miami Heat in a four-team trade.
 The Heat reached the 2020 NBA Finals, but lost the series in 6 games to the Los Angeles Lakers.
 Leonard started two games in the Finals when Bam Adebayo was injured.

 On November 22, 2020, the Miami Heat announced that they had re-signed with Leonard.
 On February 2, 2021, it was reported that Leonard had undergone shoulder surgery and would miss the remainder of 2020–21 season.

 On March 9, 2021, the Heat announced that Leonard would be suspended indefinitely while the NBA conducted an investigation into his use of an anti-Semitic slur during a Twitch video game livestream session.
 The NBA suspended him for one week and fined him $50,000.

-On March 17, 2021, Leonard was traded to the Oklahoma City Thunder with a 2027 second round pick for Trevor Ariza.
+On March 17, 2021, Leonard was traded to the Oklahoma City Thunder with a 2027 second-round pick for Trevor Ariza.
 The Thunder stated that Leonard would not be joining the team or participating in any basketball activities and that they had traded for him as a salary filler.
 Leonard was released on March 25.

 In April 2021, he underwent an ankle surgery.
 Leonard was soon found to have nerve damage within the bottom half of his right leg.

 On January 13, 2023, the Los Angeles Lakers hosted Leonard for a workout, which was the first publicized activity of his attempted NBA comeback after his anti-Semitism controversy.

-Milwaukee Bucks (2023–present)
+Milwaukee Bucks (2023)

 On February 22, 2023, Leonard signed a 10-day contract with the Milwaukee Bucks.
 On March 4, he signed a second 10-day contract with the Bucks.
-On March 14, he signed a contract to stay on the team for the rest of the season.
+On March 14, Leonard signed a contract to stay on the team for the rest of the season.

+On March 2, 2025, Leonard announced his retirement from professional basketball.